 If you’re still new to web hosting, it can sometimes be useful to be able to move large amounts of files to your web host.
 This is more efficiently achieved using FTP, or File Transfer Protocol.
 SFTP is the secure version of FTP and helps keep your data safe during transfer.

 While almost all web hosting service providers offer FTP access, not all will support SFTP.
 If you look at our top picks in web hosting, you’ll notice that many of them such as Kinsta (review) and CloudWays (review) do offer SFTP access.

 This is a little bit of a grey area and spam technically won’t affect your site security.
 However, if you’re suddenly deluged by a massive barrage of spam mail it could act as something like a DDoS.
 If your host offers spam filtering, then the attack goes through its spam filters first.

 As a bonus, by keeping spam out, these spam filters help you save space in your mail folders.
 Almost all hosting providers will have spam filters of some kind available, but some will require a little manual configuration.

 Ideally, look for one which has various options in spam protection like BlueHost, which offers three different types of spam protection.

 Again, this item isn’t really a part of your hosting package per se, but many top hosting service providers ensure that their servers are kept fortified against attacks.
 This means that they will be constantly updated with the latest security patches and tools.

-Take for example the case of A2 Hosting, which has multiple security measures in place such as KernelCare, Auto-Heal Hosting Protection and Server Hardening.
-Hosts like this know that these security measures protect both itself and your site, for greater peace of mind.
+Take for example the case of Cloudways Hosting, which has multiple security measures in place such as KernelCare, Auto-Heal Hosting Protection, and Server Hardening.
+Hosts like this know that these security measures protect both themselves and your site, for greater peace of mind.

 Is Managed Hosting More Secure?